UCSF Postgraduate Program in Pediatric Dentistry

 Description

-The outstanding academic and clinical resources of the UCSF Health Sciences Center and UCSF Benioff Children's Hospitals provide broad-based experience and training needed to prepare for a career in academia, community public health service, or private practice.
+The outstanding academic and clinical resources of the UCSF School of Dentistry and UCSF Benioff Children's Hospitals provide the comprehensive experience and training necessary to prepare for a career in academia, community public health, or private practice.

-A well-balanced didactic curriculum consisting of basic sciences core classes, pediatric dentistry lectures and seminars, and public health topics is taught throughout the program.
-Specialized guest speakers, resident literature reviews, and case presentations continually enhance the student's knowledge.
-This didactic training is complemented by in-depth clinical opportunities in outpatient clinics, operating rooms, and clinical rotations.
-The program aims to develop a well-rounded clinician with strong critical thinking skills able to provide compassionate and comprehensive care to all pediatric and special patients with special health care needs.
+A well-balanced didactic curriculum, consisting of core basic science classes and pediatric dentistry lectures and seminars, is delivered throughout the program.
+Specialized guest speakers, literature reviews, and case presentations continually enhance the residents' knowledge.
+This didactic training is complemented by in-depth clinical experiences in outpatient clinics, operating rooms, and various clinical rotations.
+The program aims to develop well-rounded clinicians with strong critical thinking skills who are capable of providing compassionate and comprehensive care to all pediatric patients, including those with special health care needs.

-Upon successful completion of all the components of the program, the student is awarded a certificate of specialty training in Pediatric Dentistry, together with a Master of Public Health or M.S. in Oral and Craniofacial Sciences.
-The student also meets the advanced eligibility requirements of the American Board of Pediatric Dentistry.
-Third-year residents must participate in the ABPD Qualifying Exam before graduation.
+Upon successful completion of the program, residents are awarded a certificate of specialty training in Pediatric Dentistry along with a Master of Science in Oral and Craniofacial Sciences.
+Graduates also meet the advanced eligibility requirements of the American Board of Pediatric Dentistry.
+Third-year residents are required to participate in the ABPD Qualifying Exam prior to graduation.

 Curriculum